Bacteriology

 - V. parahaemolyticus Pathogenesis

-We have worked on V. parahaemolyticus for decades, and found that one set of Type III Secretion System (T3SS2) is necessary for induction of diarrhea in the patients infected with this pathogen.
-We have also identified and characterized effector proteins secreted from T3SS2, and revealed regulatory mechanisms of T3SS2-related genes.
-We recently demonstrated that an exotoxin, thermostable direct hemolysin (TDH), is secreted via T3SS2 in tandem with the Sec machinery, facilitates the distinct virulence traits.
-However, detailed mechanisms of how this pathogen colonizes the host intestine and induces diarrhea have remained unknown.
-We therefore try to understand a comprehensive mechanism of V. parahaemolyticus infection by generating a new murine infection model, dissecting the expression mechanism of T3SS2-related genes, determining biological activities of T3SS2 effectors, analyzing the interaction of microbiota, and other multidimensional approaches. - Endemic Stains of Vibrio spp.
+We have worked on V. parahaemolyticus for decades and found that a Type III Secretion System (T3SS2) is necessary for t he i nduction of diarrhea in patients infected with this pathogen (Hiyoshi et al., Infect Immune, 2010).
+We also identified and characterized effector proteins secreted from T3SS2 (Kodama et al., Cell Microbiol, 2007; Hiyoshi et al., Cell Host Microbe, 2011; Hiyoshi et al., PLoS Pathog, 2015) and revealed the regulatory mechanisms of T3SS2-related genes (Kodama et al., PLoS One, 2010; Gotoh et al., PLoS One, 2011; Tandhavanant et al., mBio, 2018).
+We recently demonstrated that an exotoxin, thermostable direct hemolysin (TDH), is secreted via T3SS2 in tandem with Sec machinery, facilitating distinct virulence traits (Matsuda et al., Nat Microbiol, 2019).
+However, the detailed mechanisms by which this pathogen colonizes the host intestine and induces diarrhea remain unknown.
+Therefore, we aimed to understand the comprehensive mechanism of V. parahaemolyticus infection by generating a new animal infection model, dissecting the expression mechanism of T3SS2-related genes, determining the biological activities of T3SS2 effectors, analyzing the interaction of microbiota, and other multidimensional approaches. - Endemic Stains of Vibrio spp.

-We are planning to isolate Vibrio spp. including V. parahaemolyticus and V. cholerae from patients, seafood and environmental samples in endemic areas to elucidate the genetic characteristics and dynamics of epidemic strains.
-We will also try to determine the factor(s) that contributes to global dissemination and characterize its role in infection. - Salmonella Pathogenesis
+We are planning to isolate Vibrio spp., including V. parahaemolyticus and V. cholerae, from patients, seafood, and environmental samples in endemic areas to elucidate the genetic characteristics and dynamics of epidemic strains.
+We will also try to determine the factors that contribute to global dissemination and characterize their role in infection. - Salmonella Pathogenesis

 Recent main research achievement